Top page ( quantum mechanics and Einstein relativity are wrong )

 (In the case of 60 degrees, this probability becomes 1/4).

-Here we explain about the Bell inequality simply.
+Next, we explain about the Bell inequality violation allegedly proving the (illusory) superluminal entanglement link simply.

-Suppose, photon A bumps into two kinds of filters A1 (0 degree) and A2 (60 degrees).
+Suppose, photon A bumps into two kinds of polarizing filters A1 whose axis points to 0 degree and A2 whose axis points to 60 degrees.

-Fig.28 shows the relations among these four filters.
+Fig.28 shows the axis directions in these four polarizing filters.

 Here we define as follows,